Sherbet (band): Rise to stardom (1972–1975)

 The band were the darlings of Australia's teenyboppers: for six years in a row they were voted 'Most Popular Australian Group' by readers of TV Week for their King of Pop Awards from 1973 to 1978.
 From 1975 they made more appearances on national TV pop show Countdown than any other band in the programme's history.
 Band members – especially Braithwaite – often appeared as co-hosts.
 According to contemporary musician, Dave Warner, "[t]hey had a clean-cut boys-next door image; a big contrast to the bad boy, weirdo, heavy-riff persona favoured by their peers".
 Sherbet's albums also charted on the Australian Kent Music Report Albums Chart with October 1974's Slipstream peaking at No. 5, 1975's Life...
 Is for Living reached No. 6, and their first compilation album, Greatest Hits 1970-75, from 1975 became their first number-one album.

 From 1974, Braithwaite maintained a parallel solo career with Sherbet members often playing on his solo singles.
 Braithwaite was voted 'King of Pop' for three successive years, 1975 to 1977.
 Beginning in 1975, Sherbet's records were produced by Richard Lush who had started as a trainee engineer at EMI's Abbey Road Studios, where he helped engineer some of The Beatles' recordings including Sgt.
 Pepper's Lonely Hearts Club Band.
 Porter began to take an occasional lead vocal on Sherbet singles, including "Hollywood Dreaming" and "A Matter of Time".
 Throughout this era, Sherbet toured Australia regularly and with remarkable thoroughness; they were one of the few bands to consistently commit to playing full-scale concerts in regional areas of the country.

 The idea for the satin bomber jackets came from Garth Porter.
 He got an American baseball jacket in an Op Shop.
 When they were having their clothes designed (by Richard Tyler), Garth said: "If you're going to make me anything just make me something like this," showing him the satin bomber jacket.
 Before they knew what was happening, the trend took hold and everybody in the band was having them made up to their own requirements.
-Their management then went as far as using it as a marketing tool for the band.
+Their management went so far as using it as a marketing tool for the band.